theendercore/DwarfForged/README.md

 - Pin-able stats tracker tracker?
 - Armor hud (can customize everything)
 - litematica support?
-- Redstone WindClock:
-  - show if block is powered or not
-  - show power level
 - Deepstone Musicbox (Shows what song is playing)
 - Merchants seal (lets you add a seal to villager trade so every time you look at them, it renders the trade)
 - Drawen Abacus (A calculator, also has specifics for mc related math things, e.g. how many stack is 145)